reaf-tamu/WIREDAUV26-27/docs/concepts/pid-control.md

 Those 6 corrections get combined into a single wrench (net force + torque) and passed through the thruster allocation matrix, which converts that wrench into individual thruster commands for our 8-thruster layout.

-We don't yet know which axes will need all three terms versus just PI — that's exactly the kind of thing that gets decided empirically once we're bench-testing the real vehicle in stage 3 of the roadmap, not something to guess at now.
+We don't yet know which axes will need all three terms versus just PI — that's the kind of thing that gets decided empirically once we're testing the vehicle.
 A reasonable expectation going in: depth (fighting a fairly constant, predictable buoyancy offset) is a likely candidate for needing a real I term to eliminate steady-state error, while an axis like yaw might turn out fine with less integral action if there's no comparable constant disturbance pushing on it.

 ## Resources to learn more